yuvaliacob/session-notebook/git-cheatsheet.md

 // to do a commit
 git commit -m "<comment>"

-// to upload changes to remote git (to GitHub) git push

-// commit from branch to main
-git push origin main
+// commit from branch to main = merge git push origin main

 // see past changes